-- Living systems maintain certain states through regulation and react to changes. - Regulation means that the internal states of a living being remain within a functional framework (set value) despite changing environmental and living conditions. - Control describes the ability of an organism to actively change certain parameters independently of target values. - As a rule, controls are used to adapt to changed conditions.

-- Hormonal regulation

-- Feedback mechanisms

-- Function of the nervous system

-- Controlling developmental processes by altering gene activation

-Relationships between organisms and communities
+Living systems maintain certain states through regulation and react to changes.

+- Regulation means that the internal states of a living being remain within a functional framework (set value) despite changing environmental and living conditions. - Control describes the ability of an organism to actively change certain parameters independently of target values. - As a rule, controls are used to adapt to changed conditions. - It helps, for example, to understand the following phenomena: - Hormonal regulation - Feedback mechanisms - o Function of the nervous system - Controlling developmental processes by altering gene activation - o Relationships between organisms and communities

-- Material and energy conversion - Living beings are open systems and bound to material and energy conversion.
-The ongoing release of energy is balanced by a constant supply of energy in the sense of a dynamic equilibrium.
+Material and energy conversion

+Living beings are open systems and bound to material and energy conversion.

+- The ongoing release of energy is balanced by a constant supply of energy in the sense of a dynamic equilibrium.

+- It helps, for example, to understand the following phenomena:

 - Assimilation

-- Dissimilation
+- Dissimulation

 - Nutrition, Digestion and Elimination

 - Conservation and transformation of matter and flow of energy

 - Material cycles in an ecosystem

-- Information and communication
+Information and communication